gem/oq-engine/doc/adv-manual/event_based.rst

   losses exceed this threshold, then the cession in excess is reported as an ``overspill``.

-- **deductible**: only applicable to *non-proportional* treaties, the maximum retention (also known as "first loss") is the limit above which the reinsurer becomes liable for losses up to the upper limit of cover.
+- **reinsurance deductible**: only applicable to *non-proportional* treaties, the maximum retention (also known as "first loss") is the limit above which the reinsurer becomes liable for losses up to the upper limit of cover.

-- **limit**: in *non-proportional* treaties it refers to the upper limit of cover or ceiling.
+- **reinsurance limit**: in *non-proportional* treaties it refers to the upper limit of cover or ceiling.
 The *reinsurance_cover* is the amount between the ``deductible`` (deductible) and the upper limit of cover.

 *Note: the current engine implementation does not support an "annual aggregate limit" for non-proportional reinsurance treaties.*